Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ## Driven

- At this point *Driven* might not make sense.
-If we stopped here, we could probably make a case to change *Driven* to *Defined*.
-Let's keep going.

-**Driven** is actually one of the defining characteristics of D3: the document (graphics) are defined by the data.
-Consider a contrary example: what happens when you export a map from your desktop GIS software to do custom design work in a graphics editor?
-As soon as your vector data leaves the GIS, features lose the data that defines them.
-At best, the great attributes you honed are represented graphically and at worst are totally gone.
+**Driven** is actually one of the defining characteristics of D3: the graphical elements are defined by the data.
+In other words, each circle, line, or polygon also contains the data they are defined by.
+A desktop GIS software works this way while you're working on your map, but when you export your map the vector-based features lose the data that defines them.
+If you export a raster image those attributes are completely converted to color values.

 That type of thing doesn't happen in D3.
-Not only does your data define the elements in your SVG, the data is also bound (joined) to the elements in your document.
+Not only does your data define the elements in your graphic, the data is also bound (joined) to the elements in your document.
 A circle isn't just a circle element with an x,y and radius, it's also the data that originated the element in the first place.
 This characteristic of D3 allows data to drive your visualization, not only upon creation, but throughout its life cycle.

 ## Documents

 At its core, D3 takes your information and transforms it into a visual output.
-That output is your document, and for all intents and purposes, your document is an [SVG](http://www.w3.org/TR/SVG/), but it can be any part of the HTML Document Object Model.
-Scalable Vector Graphics is a file format that encodes vector data for use in a wide array of applications, including your web browser.
+That output is your document, and for all intents and purposes, your document is a [Scalable Vector Graphic, or SVG](http://www.w3.org/TR/SVG/).
+SVG is a file format that encodes vector data for use in a wide array of applications.
 SVGs are used all over the place to display all kinds of data.
 If you've ever exported a map from [desktop GIS](http://www.qgis.org/en/site/) and styled it in a [graphics program](https://inkscape.org/en/), chances are your data was stored as SVG at some stage of the process.

 SVGs are human readable, which works well for us because we aren't computers.
 This is an SVG in code: